By Michele Ballestin

 I then realised, having kids born in Canada, it’s up to me to expose them to diverse voices and inclusive messages.
 It’s my responsibility to help them define what beauty is and to see it within all colours.
 With all of the input from mainstream media they would be receiving, they may not grow up to be proud enough of who they are to make an impact in this world.

 At this time, my son was seven and my daughter was two.
 I observed them learning, and growing through play every day.
-I wanted to offer all children the opportunity to learn and play with diverse cultures, colourful clothing and strong Black styles.
-I wanted my daughter to have Black dolls she believed were beautiful, just as she believed she too was beautiful and proud of her African heritage.
+I wanted to offer all children the opportunity to learn and play with diverse cultures, colourful clothing and strong Black styles. t was important that I wanted my daughter to have Black dolls she believed were beautiful, just as she believed she too was beautiful and proud of her African heritage.
 That’s how Koolorez, and the black dolls project began.

 So many of our beliefs begin in childhood.
 By offering diverse characters in a variety of traditional and western outfits, hair styles and designs we’re giving all children the opportunity to explore and celebrate black culture and beauty, sparking imagination and inclusivity for a lifetime.
 For more information on Koolorez dolls visit www.koolorez.com